-This section of Lenoir Community College's (College) financial statement presents Management's Discussion and Analysis (MD&A) of the College's financial activity during the fiscal year ended June 30, 2024, and June 30, 2023.
-Since this Management's Discussion and Analysis focuses on current activities, resulting changes, and currently known facts, please read it in conjunction with the College's basic financial statements and the Notes to the Financial Statements.
+This section of Montgomery Community College's Financial Statements presents the Management's Discussion and Analysis of the College's financial activity during the fiscal year ended June 30, 2024 with comparative amounts at June 30, 2023.
+Since this Management's Discussion and Analysis is designed to focus on current activities, resulting change, and currently known facts, please read it in conjunction with the College's basic financial statements and the notes to the financial statements.